EC-BingChilling/Summer2023/chapter6.md

 There are two points of nash equilibria one being Dove,Hawk and the other being Hawk,Dove.
 In most cases one side is going to pick to be agressive while the other tries to find a way to be passive.
 ###### this can even be seen in TV shows where one side wants peace while the other wants war.

+(D,H) and (H,D) are Nash Equilibria as neither can improve the payoff by changing their strategy.

 ## Mixed strategies